kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 //
 // Conformance:
 // Implementations MUST support the core resource structure and `targetRefs`.
-// Support for tracing, metrics, and accessLogs blocks is Extended, but if supported,
+// Support for the tracing block is Extended, but if supported,
-// their respective conformance profiles must be met.
+// its respective conformance profile must be met.
 // </gateway:util:excludeFromCRD>
 //
 // Support: Core (Resource shell and targetRefs), Extended (Signals)